rakeshcr92/St/README.md

 pip install -r requirements.txt
 ```

-The demo relies on optional packages such as pandas and numpy.
+The demo relies on optional packages such as pandas, numpy and python-dotenv.